 Our precious Great Barrier Reef World Heritage islands are among the most pest-free islands in the world.
 They need your help to stay this way.
 Please Be pest-free! before your visit.

-The 32 kilometre Thorsborne Trail, along Hinchinbrook Island's east coast.
-The trail is not a graded or hardened walking track and, in some areas, is rough and difficult to traverse.
+The 32km Thorsborne Trail, along Hinchinbrook Island's east coast.
+The trail is a remote and challenging walking experience, and in some areas, is rough and difficult to traverse.

 - No caravan camping